stephenmcd/gnotty/README.rst

 The ``gnotty.bots.BaseBot`` class is derived from the third-party ``irclib`` package's ``irc.client.SimpleIRCClient`` class (and translated into a Python new-style class for sanity).
-Consult the ``irclib`` docs and code for details about each of the methods that are implemented for handling events with an IRC channel.
+Consult the ``irclib`` docs or source code, for details about each of the methods that are implemented for handling events with an IRC channel.

 These are the built-in IRC bot classes provided by the ``gnotty.bots`` module: